@xkmgym2cpccjoacqcusxqz77j9oqv4

 Wedding Day Timeline Guide

-1. Do a First Look First looks are great because you can get all or most of the photos taken ahead of time.
-They allow for your day and timeline to be much more relaxed and easy going.
+First looks are great because you can get all or most of the photos taken ahead of time.
+They allow for your day and timeline to be much more relaxed.
 You will also receive more photos in your final gallery as this gives us the time to get those natural and romantic poses everyone loves!
-If you are trying to decide if a first look is right for you, check out this post: Should we do a first look? *We do not typically do first looks for catholic weddings as the ceremony is early in the day and we usually have a large gap of time between the ceremony and reception.
+Again, Amazing photos take TIME.
+If we have 10 minutes for photos of the two of you, we will work with what we have.
+Priorritize what is important to you on the wedding day.
+If photos aren't a priority.
+That's ok!
+We just need to plan ahead and ensure we have adequate time if they are.

-3. Everyone needs to be dressed and ready 2 hours before the ceremony for pictures--
+Everyone needs to be dressed and ready 2 hours before the ceremony for pictures

-Even if you aren't going to see each other before the ceremony.
-We will do photos separately with your wedding party.
+Even if you aren't going to see each other before the ceremony, we will do wedding party photos seperately before the ceremony.

-Keep in mind that if you wedding venue's getting ready space is dark, cluttered, or in most cases- school rooms--Your pictures will suffer and due to florescent lighting (Most will be in Black and white) I suggest getting a hotel room to get ready in for the most bright and modern pictures.
-You will need plenty of room for stylists, the wedding party, family, and me :)
+Keep in mind that if your wedding venue's bridal space is dark, cluttered, or in most cases—school rooms—your pictures will suffer due to fluorescent lighting (most will be in black and white).
+I suggest getting a hotel room to get ready in for the most bright and modern pictures.
+You will need plenty of room for stylists, your crew, family, and me :)

 BEST HOTELS DOWNTOWN INDIANAPOLIS FOR GETTING READY*